duyhieubui/duyhieubui.github.io/_pages/cv.md

 ======
 * B.S. in Electronics and Telecommunicaton, VNU University of Engineering and Technology, Vietnam, 2010
 * M.S. in Network and Telecommunication, Paris-Sud XI University, France, 2012
-* Ph.D in Nano-Electronics and Nanotechnology, EEATS, Grenoble-Alpes University, France, 2019
+* Ph.D in Nanoelectronics and Nanotechnology, EEATS, Grenoble-Alpes University (UGA), France, 2019

 Work experience
 ======